 It’s blue-green, absurdly healthy but often overlooked or misunderstood; Spirulina may not be from Pandora, but it grows in our version of that magical moon, Hawaii, along with other exotic locations around the globe.

-While you may have only seen it as an ingredient in your green superfood beverages, energy bars and natural supplements, spiralina benefits are so amazing that taken on a daily basis they could restore and revitalize your health!
+While you may have only seen it as an ingredient in your green superfood beverages, energy bars and natural supplements, spirulina benefits are so profound that taken on a daily basis they could help restore and revitalize your health!
 To date, there are nearly 1,200 peer-reviewed scientific articles evaluating its health benefits.
-(1)
+(1a)

-Not everyone can get their hands on the Hawaiian variety, but fortunately spirulina that’s regularly produced also includes some pretty unbelievable health benefits for people who regularly consume it.
+Not everyone can get their hands on the optimal Hawaiian variety, but fortunately spirulina that’s standardly produced includes very significant health benefits for people who regularly consume it.
+By regularly, I strongly recommend that you taking spirulina daily for the following reasons.

 Affecting people all over the globe, chronic arsenic toxicity is a problem.
-According to the World Health Organization, the United States is one of the countries affected by inorganic arsenic that is naturally present at high levels.
+According to the World Health Organization, the U.S. is one of the countries affected by inorganic arsenic that is naturally present at high levels.

-In fact, up to 3% of the entire nation of Bangladesh showed clinical signs of arsenic poisoning alone!
+In fact, up to 3 percent of the entire nation of Bangladesh showed clinical signs of arsenic poisoning alone.
 (3) As Bangladeshi researchers pointed out, “there is no specific treatment” for arsenic poisoning, which is why they evaluated alternatives like blue-green algae.

-After giving 24 patients affected by chronic arsenic poisoning spirulina extract (250 mg) plus zinc (2 mg) twice daily, they compared the results with 17 patients who took a placebo and found that the spirulina-zinc combination worked wonderfully.
-Ultimately, the participants experienced a 47% decrease of arsenic in their body!
+After giving 24 patients affected by chronic arsenic poisoning spirulina extract (250 milligrams) plus zinc (2 milligrams) twice daily, they compared the results with 17 patients who took a placebo and found that the spirulina-zinc combination worked.
+Ultimately, the participants experienced a 47 percent decrease of arsenic in their body.
+Spirulina against arsenic?
+Spirulina wins!
+Make it part of your heavy metal detox.

 2. Eliminates Candida